maxdiluca/virtualrealitylab/content/authors/VRA_Daniel_Clark/index.md

   - Volunteer Research Assistants
 ---

-Daniel Clark is a University of Birmingham alumnus and volunteer research assistant.
-His public profile highlights work with DCA Design International and long-running robotics experience through the AberSailbot autonomous sailing robot project.
+Daniel Clark is a University of Birmingham alumnus and volunteer research assistant with experience across robotics, product design, hardware and software systems.
+His work includes design engineering experience with DCA Design International and long-running involvement in the AberSailbot autonomous sailing robot project.